aditya-nair/linux-on-aakash/setting_up_software_toolchain.rst

 #.
 Get an ubuntu 12.04 machine (any other distro will do, but we have tested on this version of ubuntu)

 #.
-Download and install ``Codesourcery cross-compiler`` from this `page <http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/editions/lite-edition/>`_ , find *Download the GNU/Linux Release* in **ARM processor** section, click on link and fill up the form, from link in your email choose the most recent version of toolchain, download the ``IA32 GNU/Linux Installer`` version.

-#.
-Download the the *.bin* file make it executable and run it from terminal, follow the instructions given on the prompt(dash related) and allow GUI installer to copy toolchain to your preferred location.
-Update the Codesourcery bin directory in your ``$PATH`` so that bash can find the binaries.

-#.
 You can alternatively install *gcc-arm-linux-gnueabihf* instead of *Codesourcery cross-compiler*, we will use Codesourcery toolchain in rest of this documentation ::

 	sudo apt-get install gcc-arm-linux-gnueabihf cpp-arm-linux-gnueabihf